- Funded places available for PgCert Applied Arts (January start)

 - Industry input and our professional links ensures you are up to date with key developments: The course has been developed over time in co-operation with key national cultural agencies and other bodies with a strategic interest in the development of arts organisations and festivals.
 Our location in the ‘Festival City’ also allows for strong practical links between the course and the many arts, festival and cultural organisations based in and around Edinburgh, across Scotland and the UK.

-PgCert Applied Arts and Social Practice and what you will achieve
+More about Applied Arts and Social Practice (PgCert) and what you will achieve

 Over the past three decades within the UK, there has been a significant and sustained growth of the arts within a social context.
 Indeed, the current draft Cultural Strategy in Scotland looks at embedding artistic and creative practices across numerous sectors, inviting artists, theatre makers, musicians and all creative practitioners to be productive within industry, business, education and social settings.